Skip to main content

 Multiple equipment items to support LC-MS/MS:

 A Laser Puller Sutter Instrument P-2000 and Nanobaume capillary column packer allow the production of nano-flow chromatography columns with a pulled tip.
-This allows zero dead volume between the chromatography material and the electrospray emitter, which enables very high-resolution chromatography and sensitive LC-MS/MS detection.
+This column configuration allows zero dead volume between the chromatography material and the electrospray emitter, which enables very high-resolution chromatography and sensitive LC-MS/MS detection.

 Independent use or full service: